 Because this question is quite broad, there are a lot of things you could choose to focus on.
 You should do your best to understand how technology fits into the wider picture at the bank.
 If you can talk about how technology links to other areas of the business, you should be able to build from that and explain why those aspects interest you.
 Technology does not apply to all areas of the bank in exactly the same way, so commenting on these nuances will show a good level of understanding about where technology fits in.

 When applying for a post it’s very useful to get a feel for which parts of the job description might also easily appear in material aimed at the employer’s clients.
-So, for instance, in Morgan Stanley’s advertisement for its technology programmes it is certainly relevant to you that you will receive classroom and on-the-job based training, and to point out your interest in that is perfectly fine.
+So, for instance, in Morgan Stanley’s advertisement for its technology programmes it is certainly relevant to you that you will receive classroom-based and on-the-job training, and to point out your interest in that is perfectly fine.
 But Morgan Stanley will also want to know what you will want to give back – and whether what you give is also what its clients want.
-So in the same advertisement, the words that interest clients are: